emcvipr/controller-openstack-cinder/README.md

 This guide explains how to install, configure, and make use of the EMC ViPR Cinder Driver.
 The driver works with following releases of Openstack.
-1. Kilo
+1. Liberty
-2. Liberty
+2. Mitaka

 2. Overview
 ========

-The EMC ViPR Cinder driver contains ISCSIDriver, FibreChannelDriver with the ability to create/delete and attach/detach volumes and create/delete snapshots, etc.
+The EMC ViPR Cinder driver contains ISCSIDriver, FibreChannelDriver and ScaleIODriver with the ability to create/delete and attach/detach volumes and create/delete snapshots, etc.

 3. Requirements
 ============

-1. EMC ViPR version 2.4 SP1 is required.
+1. EMC ViPR version 3.0 is required.
 Refer to the EMC ViPR documentation for installation and configuration instructions.
 2. EMC ViPR CLI to be installed on the Openstack Cinder node/s.
-3. EMC ViPR 2.4 SP1 in combination with Openstack Liberty and Kilo supports consistency group, consistency group snap shots and Consistency Group update.
+3. EMC ViPR 3.0 in combination with Openstack Liberty or Mitaka supports consistency group, consistency group snap shots and Consistency Group update.
+4. EMC ViPR 3.0 in combination with Openstack Liberty supports ScaleIO version 2.0 as the backend.

 4. Supported Operations